symsoft/ecc-api-guide/onboarding.md

 ### Onboarding

-The onboarding process is a manual process currently not part of the API.
+The onboarding procedure is a manual process currently not part of the API.

 The SIM profile to be used by the API User is established.
-This profile is used later in the [SIM ordering](sim_ordering.md) process.
+This profile is used later in the [SIM ordering](sim_ordering.md) procedure.

 A Subscription type is set up, including basic HLR & OCS settings.
 This Subscription type is specific to the API User and is not available to other API Users.
 The Subscription type may also include one or several default Services.